kaycix/humboldtnativeplants/collections/_nurseries/northcoast_cnps.md

 tagline: "California Native Plant Society, North Coast Chapter"

 intro:
     - excerpt: "This non-profit volunteer-run nursery is open to the public for plant sales weekly during Volunteer Hours.
-The nursery hosts two seasonal sales a year in the Fall and Spring in which hundreds of Humboldt County native and California native plants are offered."
+The nursery additionally hosts two seasonal sales a year in the Fall and Spring.
+Free native plant consultations are also offered year-round."

 location: Eureka